Transcontinental Tour

 Day 6.

 We travel to Innamincka via Moomba today.
 We stop at a lookout overlooking this industrial township which is operated by Santos Limited for the exploration and processing of natural gas in the Cooper and Eromanga basin.
 We arrive at Innamincka and set up our camp on the Town Common on the banks of Cooper Creek.
-We enjoy our dinner provided for us tonight at the Innamincka Hotel.
+Take the night off and enjoy a dinner at the Innamincka Hotel.

 Day 7.